 - It allows the company to calculate the true profitability of the department or function.
 This profitability could serve as the basis for making further decisions for that department or service.

-- If cost allocation is correct, it allows the business to identify and understand the costs at each stage and its impact on the profit or loss.
-On the other hand, if the allocation is incorrect, the company may end up taking wrong or inconsistent decisions concerning the distribution of resources amongst various cost objects.
+- If cost allocation is correct, it allows the business to identify and understand the costs at each stage and their impact on the profit or loss.
+On the other hand, if the allocation is incorrect, the company may end up making wrong or inconsistent decisions concerning the distribution of resources amongst various cost objects.

-- The concept is also useful to find the transfer prices when there is a transaction between subsidiaries.
+- The concept is also useful for finding the transfer prices when there is a transaction between subsidiaries.

 - One can also use the concept to evaluate the performance of the staff.

 - It helps in better explaining to the customers the costs that went into the pricing of a product or service.